liip/drifter/README.md

 Install Pip and Virtualenv along with dev dependencies.
 Dependencies to build the Pillow package are also installed.

+# RMT - Release Management Tool

+Install RMT in the box.
+Once done you can use it on the shell by running `RMT` For more info on usage, go on https://github.com/liip/RMT#usage

 ### Ruby

 Install Ruby gem integration for Debian and dev dependencies.